-Urgent care centers usually allow you to walk in without an appointment, just as you would in an ER.
-But they're equipped and staffed to treat minor, non-critical issues.
+Urgent care centers usually allow you to walk in without an appointment and they're equipped and staffed to treat minor, non-critical issues.
 Patients usually will be seen by a doctor and also might be able to get X-rays or blood drawn.

 Some cases where you might take your child to an urgent care center include: